|Search This Site >>

 If your organization will work with one or more partner organizations as part of this initiative, include a one-page description of each organization, its role in this initiative and key personnel involved.
 Also include a copy of a letter of agreement for each partner organization that enumerates the duties of each party in this partnership project.
 Each letter of agreement must be signed by the applicant and the partner organization.

 All applicants must include a copy of applicant organization's IRS tax-exempt letter

 a.
-A copy of fiscal agent's IRS tax-exempt letter AND
+A copy of Fiscal Agent/Receiver's IRS tax-exempt letter AND

 b.
-A copy of a letter of agreement, signed by both the applicant organization and the fiscal agent that outlines the working relationship and responsibilities of both parties.
+A copy of a letter of agreement, signed by both the applicant organization and the Fiscal Agent/Receiver that outlines the working relationship and responsibilities of both parties.

 Statewide Arts Participation Initiative Grants Program